Office of Elections

 - Check our Facebook Page - Spotsylvania Votes - for updates, reminders, deadlines, voter and election information.

-- Our County will hold a June 23, 2020 DUAL Primary Election.
-Absentee voting begins May 8, 2020.
-Anyone can vote - we are not a party affiliated State.
+- Our County will hold a November 3, 2020 Presidential Election.
+Absentee/Early voting begins September 18, 2020.
 Stay tuned to this website, The Free Lance Star and our Facebook page, Spotsylvania Votes for additional information.
-If you wish to vote, please consider wearing a mask and listen to instructions from our election officials.
+If you wish to vote early, please consider wearing a mask and listen to instructions from our election officials.

 - Covid-19 Safety Measures our office is taking to protect our voters and our fellow citizens that serve as election officials:

-- The next Electoral Board Meeting - will be determined soon - meetings are held at the Office of Elections (4708 Southpoint Parkway, 22407).
+- The next Electoral Board Meeting - will be in August.
+Meetings are held at the Office of Elections (4708 Southpoint Parkway, Fredericksburg 22407).